 How do I apply for a grant?

-You can apply for a Crisis Grant or Community Care Grant using the following methods:
+Alternatively, you can apply for a Crisis Grant or Community Care Grant using the following methods:

 - Contacting the Scottish Welfare Fund Team through Customer Services on 0300 1234510